TheAwkwardAdult/life-of-an-awkward-adult/_posts/2018-05-24-Apathy-and-Entrophy-Part-2.md

 _Just something I was wanting to hear?_

 This rule dismisses the passion hypothesis that you should just follow your passion.
 Not everyone is born with an inborn aim or know what they want to do in their life from the first day.
-One may agrue that people with passion seems to always succeed in life compared to those who didn't have any passion, for example Steve Jobs.
+One may argue that people with passion seems to always succeed in life compared to those who didn't have any passion, for example Steve Jobs.
 But if you go into details about how these successful people actually became so, you will see each of them follows the same set of pattern instead of just waking up one day and finding their true calling, which will be discussed later.

 _"In which I question the validity of the passion hypothesis, which says that the key to occupational happiness is to match your job to a pre-existing passion."_